 6. Repeat this procedure for the other rear wheel.

-Adjustment of angles of installation of all four wheels
+Adjusting the alignment angles of all four wheels

-The first responsibility of designers is to create safe steering and suspension systems.
-Each element must have a strength sufficient to withstand the impact of ultimate loads.
-Both the steering and the rear and front suspensions must function in such a way as to maintain geometric characteristics in the presence of body weight.
+The first responsibility of the designers is to create safe steering and suspension systems.
+Each component must be strong enough to withstand extreme loads.
+Both the steering and the rear and front suspensions must function in such a way as to ensure that the geometric characteristics are maintained in the presence of the body weight.

-In order to drive the engine with minimum effort and maximum comfort, the steering and suspension must ensure that the front wheels self-return and maintain negligible values of tire rolling force and rolling friction force.
+To ensure that engine control requires minimal effort and is as comfortable as possible, the steering and suspension must ensure that the front wheels return automatically and that the tire rolling force and rolling friction force are maintained at negligible values.

-A complete wheel alignment check should include rear toe and camber measurements.
+A complete wheel alignment check should include rear wheel toe and camber measurements.

-Adjusting the angles of the installation of all four wheels ensures that the wheels move in exactly the same direction.
+Adjusting the alignment angles of all four wheels ensures that the wheels move in exactly the same direction.

-A vehicle that has been geometrically adjusted has the best fuel consumption and tire life, and its handling and performance are maximized.
+A vehicle with adjusted geometric parameters has the best fuel consumption and tire life, and its handling and performance characteristics reach their maximum.

 Convergence

-With a positive convergence, the wheels are turned inward, and with a negative one, they are turned outward relative to the geometric center line or the line of action of the thrust.
-The convergence provides parallel movement of the wheels.
+With positive toe-in, the wheels are turned inward, and with negative toe-in, outward relative to the geometric centerline or line of action of the traction.
+Toe-in ensures parallel movement of the wheels.

-Toe-in serves to compensate for small deviations in the wheel mounting system that occur when the car moves forward.
-The angle of convergence, which must be obtained during adjustment, is such a convergence, which becomes equal to zero degrees when the car is moving.
+Toe-in serves to compensate for small deviations in the wheel mounting system that occur when the vehicle is moving forward.
+The toe-in angle that must be obtained during adjustment is the toe-in that becomes equal to zero degrees when the vehicle is moving.

-Incorrect positive or negative toe will result in tire wear and increased fuel consumption.
-Since the steering and suspension components wear as the vehicle is used, additional toe adjustment will be required to compensate for this wear.
+Incorrect positive or negative toe-in will cause tire wear and increased fuel consumption.
+As the vehicle is driven, steering and suspension components wear, additional toe-in adjustments will be required to compensate for this wear.

 Always adjust toe last.